 2017 FINA World Championships

-On day two of the 2017 FINA World Championships, Peaty took down his own 100m breaststroke Championship Record from the semifinals, dominating the field to take gold in 57.47.
+Day two of World Championships, Peaty took down his own 100m breaststroke Championship Record from the semifinals, dominating the field to take gold in 57.47.
 That was the 2nd fastest performance in history in the event behind only his World Record 57.13 from Rio.
 Peaty also becomes the first man to ever do the Worlds-Olympics-Worlds triple, and the first since Brendan Hansen(2005, 2007) to repeat as World Champion.
 Hungary’s Norbert Rozsa also accomplished the feat in 1991 and 1994.